-MRI scan costs vary by facility & location.
-For 40% of high-deductible patients insurance no longer covers MRI scan cost until they reach their $6,000 to $18,000 deductible.
+MRI scan average costs vary by facility & location.
+For 40% of high-deductible patients insurance no longer covers MRI scan procedure performed cost until they reach their $6,000 to $18,000 deductible.
 Patients are expected to pay out of pocket between $700 - $6,000 for a single MRI.
 It's essential that you do your research first before going to the closest facility you were directed by your doctor.
 A cash MRI can cost you as little as $225 total.

 Find out the average prices for most frequent imaging procedures: